ccao-data/model-res-avm/reports/README.md

 ### Adding a New Module

 To add a new module, create a new Quarto document and prefix its filename with an underscore.
-Be sure to include the setup shortcode (`{{< include ../_setup.qmd >}}`) on the first line of the new file.
+Be sure to call the setup script in a chunk at the beginning of the file.
+This script loads all data, initializes some useful objects, and generally sets up the document environment.

 Once your module is finalized, check that it renders independently using the **Render** button at the top of the document.
 If it succeeds, include it in a main document using an [include shortcode](https://quarto.org/docs/authoring/includes.html).